sanger-cellular-informatics/Targeton-Designer/README.md

 ### 3.5 Genomic Reference file
-A Fasta file of latest GRCh38 genome.
+A fasta file of latest GRCh38 genome.
 This is used for gathering the slice sequences and retrieving primer information.
 Either supply a local genome reference file or download one from EnsEMBL and point to it with the relevant parameters: http://ftp.ensembl.org/pub/release-106/fasta/homo_sapiens/dna/